‘Moonlight,’ based on former professor’s play, nominated for 8 Academy Awards

 “Moonlight,” the independent film based on a play by former University of Miami theater professor Tarell McCraney, has been nominated for eight Academy Awards just two weeks after taking home the award for Best Motion Picture – Drama at the 74th-annual Golden Globes.
+McCraney recently stepped down from his teaching role on Dec.
+31 shortly after being named the new Yale School of Drama playwriting department chair.
+He will still be on campus in this semester to work on pending projects, according to Department of Theatre Arts Chairman Stephen Di Benedetto.

 McCraney and director Barry Jenkins worked together to write the film’s screenplay, based on McCraney’s 2003 play, “In Moonlight Black Boys Look Blue.”